-Coffee and tea, much like peanut butter and jelly, have a unique affinity and shared history in countless cafes and homes across the world.
+Coffee and tea, much like peanut butter and jelly, have a unique affinity and shared history in countless cafes and homes worldwide.
 Where one goes, the other follows, pretty much always.
 With this in mind, we thought it would be fun to explore some of these similarities - and differences - that make tea and coffee taste the way they do.

 1) All coffee is coffee, but not all “tea” is tea

 Let’s start at the beginning.
-When we say “coffee,” we’re generally referring to the fruit (and the seed of that fruit) of specific plants, those in the genus Coffea.
+When we say “coffee” or coffee bean,” we’re generally referring to the fruit (fruit coffee is a thing…coffee is a seed afterall) of specific plants, those in the genus Coffea.
 So just by saying “coffee,” we have this shared understanding.
-Whether you’re drinking cold brew, black coffee, instant coffee, or decaf coffee, these variations all come from the same plant.
+Whether you’re drinking black coffee, cold brew, instant coffee, or decaf coffee, these variations all come from the same plant.

 With tea, it’s a little different.
 Colloquially speaking, in the United States, “tea” can basically mean any collection of leaves, bark, twigs, roots, seeds, etc., that is steeped in hot water.
 However, that verbiage is not entirely accurate.
 Botanically speaking, tea does actually refer to a specific plant, just like coffee.